msqd/harp/docs/contribute/release/what-the-gate-does-not-run.rst

 #. **Ask what an error count means** when it dwarfs the failure count.
 It is usually one fixture.
 #. **Check that each suite you believe in actually executed.** A suite that cannot start reports
    nothing, and nothing looks like success.
+#. **Feed each gate a known failure and confirm it says so.** Break something the gate is supposed
+   to catch, watch it complain, put it back.
+This one line would have caught the documentation build, the ``unzip`` guard and the frontend skip, and it costs a minute per gate.
 #. **Re-measure this document.** If a number here has changed, that change is itself the finding.

 Read the categories in this order, because it is the order in which they hide things:

+#. **Incapable of reporting**, where the instrument is silent no matter what you feed it.
 #. **Unknown**, where a real defect sits looking like an accepted one.
 #. **Absent**, where nothing was collected and the count says nothing.
 #. **Dead at fixture setup**, where one problem wears many hats.